Geometric Capacity of Transformers: A Tropical Geometry Perspective: Preliminaries and Tropical Formulation

 \section{Preliminaries and Tropical Formulation}

-In this section, we establish the theoretical framework to quantify transformer expressivity.
-We formalize the geometric expressivity of maximal linear regions.
-Subsequently, by introducing the tropical semiring and Maslov dequantization, we formulate self-attention and core transformer components as tropical rational maps.
-A comprehensive summary of mathematical notations and the exact algebraic correspondence between standard DL operations and their tropical counterparts is provided in Appendix~\ref{app:notations}.
+In this section, we establish a tropical-geometric framework for quantifying transformer geometric capacity through maximal affine-region counts.
+Using the tropical semiring and Maslov dequantization, we represent self-attention and related components as tropical rational maps; notation and algebraic correspondences are summarized in Appendix~\ref{app:notations}.